nonyeomd/nonyeomd/README.md

 ## Business Strategist, Decision-Maker, Voice

-Nonye is a business partner and people operations leader who is passionate about leading the social and physical transformation of our factories, sandboxes and labs to integrate data-driven innovation, health and diversity in everything that we do.
+Nonye is a business partner and performance analyst who is passionate about integrating data-driven innovation, health and diversity in everything that we do.

 She is deeply committed to being part of a mission that supports the practice and promotion of health equity through excellence in business enablement and people operations.
 The most valuable experience that she brings to your mission is her background in accessibility and leadership in healthcare.